corticalstack/azure-ai-foundry-examples/05_project_based_ai_search/README.md

 AZURE_AI_FOUNDRY_PROJECT_CONNECTION_STRING=your-actual-connection-string
 ```

-You can this in the Azure AI Foundry portal:
+You can find this in the Azure AI Foundry portal:
 1. Go to your project in the Azure AI Foundry portal
-2. Click on 'Project settings'
+2. Click on *Project settings*
 3. Look for the project connection string information